jinblo/QueryServiceFrontEnd/README.md

+React frontend for QueryService project.

+See https://github.com/jinblo/QueryServiceBackEnd for backend code.

+Answer queries and see answerdata with graphs.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.